dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Nov-2022/ide-features-ide-deprecation.md

 In December 2022, dbt Labs will deprecate the classic IDE in favor of the [new and refreshed IDE](/docs/get-started/develop-in-the-cloud) for _all_ dbt Cloud users.
 You will no longer be able to access the classic IDE and dbt Labs may introduce changes that break the classic IDE.

-The dbt Labs Support team will support and resolve any issues related to the new and refreshed IDE.
+The dbt Labs Support team will only support and resolve any issues related to the new and refreshed IDE.